 If a team chooses to forfeit a match then the opposing team will play the match against an empty field.
-The result will stand, even if the team fails to score against an empty field or scores an own goal.
-Teams may choose to forfeit games at any stage.
-Any game with a final score differential greater than 10 points will be considered a forfeit.
+However, any own goals will not be scored.
+Hence, after an opponent forfeits, the team playing against an empty field cannot lose (but they can draw).
+Teams may choose to forfeit a game at any stage.
+However, once a forfeit is announced, they may not reverse this decision.